 Table 3 contains data on number of housing units, tenure (i.e., owned versus rented) and occupancy.
-The table shows that the Designated Village Center had 12 housing units in 2022, compared to 85 for the

-Planning Buffer, 1,441 for the Town, and 16,005 for the County.
-Owner occupied housing is the norm in all of the jurisdictions, ranging from 60 to 70 percent of all housing.
+The table shows that the Designated Village Center had 12 housing units in 2022, compared to 85 for the Planning Buffer, 1,441 for the Town, and 16,005 for the County.
+Owner occupied housing is the predominate form of housing in all of the jurisdictions, ranging from 60 to 70 percent of all housing.